 |Rosemary Dobson highlights the need to find your true identity as opposed to conforming to society’s expectations because it allows you to be honest to yourself.
 In the first stanza, Dobson creates superficial visual imagery in her description of the opulence of “The bear in the way, the painter at Padua / In a great plumed hat“.
 This depicts and reflects Venetian, specifically Paduan, society’s expectation for people to live an extravagant lifestyle.
 However, she not only illustrates society’s unwelcoming attitude towards those who don’t follow these norms but also their uptight beliefs and condescension in the imperative command for Pieter Brueghel to “Plod homeward, peasant, north-bound from Italy”.
 Dobson further develops this by contrasting this visual imagery against the “Ploughman, fisherman, and moon-faced shepherd” to highlight the ordinary lifestyle that rejects society’s conventions in the final stanza.
 Here, she illustrates a more honest and free lifestyle in the altered repetition of the initial line in “Plod homeward, Brueghel, Painter of Antwerp.”
 As such, Dobson compels her audience to be true to oneself as attempting to conform to society’s expectations will offer an unfulfilling and dishonest life.|

 Learn how to utilise and discuss contrast in your essays!
-Get ready to smash English Adv with our 5-day HSC English Bootcamp!
-Learn more.
+Get ready to smash English Adv with our English course.